R Star Foundation: Women helping Women and Children in Nepal … therefore the world.

 Central Oregon has growing STEM industry networks from software development to semiconductor manufacturing, aviation innovation, a growing bio-tech industry, among others.
 Tech Trek increases the reach of the local AAUW network to increase opportunities for STEM professionals to interact with, partner, influence and serve as STEM role models at Tech Trek camp.
 2018 is the second year of the Central Oregon camp, however Tech Trek camps started in California in 1998 and have been proven to make a real difference in encouraging girls in science, technology, engineering, and math (STEM).
 AAUW surveyed campers who attended Tech Trek in California from 2006 to 2009 to find out how the camp is helping narrow the gender gap in STEM.
 The evaluation results show that Tech Trek ignites the spark of learning that stays with girls their whole lives.

+Our club made a substantial donation to the 2018 Tech Trek.
 Kim DeBroux, our club’s Executive Secretary and webmaster, is the Tech Trek Central Oregon camp Co-Director.
 To find out more about Tech Trek Central Oregon, or to donate and help sponsor a girl, visit the website: techtrek-centralor.aauw.net

 National Marrow Donor Program